 Better Brand Visibility

+II.
 How to Create an Omnichannel Marketing Strategy for a Shopify Store

 Now, let’s take a look at the five steps to take to create a Shopify omnichannel marketing strategy that works.

 Step 1: Study Customer Journeys as part of Omnichannel Marketing Strategy

 A customer journey is a visual representation of experiences that customers go through when interacting with your Shopify store.
 Significant customer research precedes creating the journey because you need the information to define the experiences.